 Astronomy Faculty are available to discuss issues that arise on a variety of topics.
 They are also available to direct students to the available resources below.
 Beyond the advisor, the Director of Graduate Studies (Charlie Conroy), Department Chair (Daniel Eisenstein), and Director of Undergraduate Studies (Karin Öberg) are available to support students.

-While conversations with Harvard faculty are not confidential, they will handle any information that you provide with the utmost discretion and sensitivity.
-As officers of the University, faculty are responsible for contacting a Title IX coordinator when they become aware of a potential violation of the Sexual Harassment Policy.
+While conversations with Harvard faculty are not confidential, they will handle any information that you provide with the utmost discretion and sensitivity (see this document for an overview of confidentiality).
+As officers of the University, faculty are responsible for contacting a Title IX Resource Coordinator when they become aware of a potential violation of the Sexual Harassment Policy.